MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/blocked-frame-with-origin-uci.md

 ## Cause

-This is a known issue that occurs in older versions of the Chrome browser and Chrome WebView.
+It's a known issue that occurs in older versions of the Chrome browser and Chrome WebView.

 ## Workaround